anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The CSR already assures POP of the private key corresponding to the contained public key.
 In addition, based on the PER signature using the IDevID, POI is provided.

-TODO: What is the next paragraph saying?
-That PRM could also just use a plain PKCS#10?
-That it could use some other enrollment protocol?
-That CMP is also okay?

-Depending on the capability of the pledge, it constructs the Pledge Enroll-Request (PER) as plain PKCS#10.
+The pledge constructs the Pledge Enroll-Request (PER) artifact as a JWS structure containing the PKCS#10 request wrapped in ietf-ztp-types YANG structrue as JWS payload.
-Note, the focus in this use case is placed on PKCS#10, as PKCS#10 can be transmitted in different enrollment protocols in the infrastructure like EST, CMP, CMS, and SCEP.
-If the pledge has already implemented an enrollment protocol, it may leverage that functionality for the creation of the CSR.
 Note, {{!I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification requests in different formats used by CMP or CMC.

-The pledge MUST construct the PER as PKCS#10.
-In BRSKI-PRM it MUST sign it additionally with its IDevID credentials to provide proof-of-identity bound to the PKCS#10 as described below.
+The pledge MUST construct the PER as PKCS#10 and MUST sign it additionally with its IDevID credentials to provide proof-of-identity bound to the PKCS#10 as described below.

-TODO: Why is the following information given here?

-A successful enrollment will result in a generic LDevID certificate for the pledge in the new domain, which can be used to request further (application specific) LDevID certificates if necessary for operation.
+A successful enrollment will result in a generic LDevID certificate for the pledge in the new domain.
+This generic LDevID certificate can be used to request further (application specific) LDevID certificates if necessary for operation.
-The Registrar-Agent SHALL use the endpoints specified in this document.
+The Registrar-Agent SHALL use the enrollment endpoint `requestenroll` specified in this document to provide the Pledge Enroll-Request artifact to the Registrar.

-TODO: What endpointS?
-My guess would be use ./tper with a request body to do specific cert enrollment, yes?

-TODO: Why is the confusing information even repeated?
-It does not clarify anything.

-{{I-D.ietf-netconf-sztp-csr}} considers PKCS#10 but also CMP and CMC as certification request format.
-Note that the wrapping of the PER signature is only necessary for plain PKCS#10 as other request formats like CMP and CMS support the signature wrapping as part of their own certificate request format.

 The JWS Protected Header of the PER MUST contain the following parameters as defined in {{RFC7515}}: